mininet/mininet/README.md

   significantly better performance than veth pairs, for certain configurations.

+- You can now easily install Mininet on a Raspberry Pi ;-)

 - Additional information for this release and previous releases may be found in the release notes on docs.mininet.org